chucknado/bottle_heroku_tutorial/README.md

 This tutorial shows how to set up and deploy a Bottle web app on Heroku.
 [Bottle](http://bottlepy.org/docs/dev/) is a Python micro web framework that's easy to learn and use.

+**Note**: Starting November 28, 2022, Heroku will no longer offer a free tier.

 Steps covered in this tutorial:

 1. [What you need](#reqs)